MajidHaghparast/MSE/assignments/readme.md

 # **Assignments**
-📌 *Here is a list of all assignemts*
+📌 *Here I will add a list of all assignments*